 Wavy + Thick

-"Try thinning the back or going for an undercut to create less volume and prevent tangles in your scarf," says Mistry.
+"Try thinning the back or going for an undercut to create less volume and prevent tangles in your scarf," Mistry says.
 "It will also help hair dry quicker on those frosty mornings," he adds.

 Wavy + Fine

 Halouska recommends trying a jawline bob, which she describes as "an elevated and daring version to the better-known lob."
-She suggests telling your stylist to keep the ends in line with your jaw bone, angling it a bit longer in the front and letting it falling just below the ears.
-"The finer your hair, the more blunt you will want it cut to keep the shape.
+She suggests telling your stylist to keep the ends in line with your jaw bone, angling it a bit longer in the front and letting it fall just below the ears.
+"The finer your hair, the more blunt you will want it cut to keep the shape," she says.

-"Try soft curtain bangs,” says Halouska.
+"Try soft curtain bangs,” Halouska says.
 "It's an easy, French-inspired, face-framing look."
 She explains, "Without the high temperatures and humidity of summer, this is the perfect trendy winter option with minimal drying and styling."

 Straight + Fine